CAYPTSOP/Standard-Operating-Procedure-SOP-/README.md

 ## How to Write SOP?
   To write a comprehensive SOP, you need to include the following info:
-1. **Principle of Operation:** How does the routine activity in you SOP function?
+1. **Principle of Operation:** How does the routine activity in your SOP function?
 Explain with detailed scientific principles.
 2. **Materials Required:** What materials do you need?
-How can you access listed materials?
+How can you access the listed materials?
 3. **Conclusion & General Procedures:** Summarize your reports and procedures.

 Use the template and writing package attached to create your own SOP: